Betterment/journaled/README.md

     The AWS principal whose credentials are in the environment will need to be allowed to assume this role.

-### Upgrading from 3.1.0 to 4.0
+### Upgrading from 3.1.0

-Previous versions of Journaled (< 4.0) relied directly on environment variables for stream names, but now stream names are configured directly.
+Versions of Journaled prior to 4.0 relied directly on environment variables for stream names, but now stream names are configured directly.
 When upgrading, you can use the following configuration to maintain the previous behavior:

 ```ruby